Unhealthy Internet Usage: Understanding, Assessment, and Intervention

 I couldn’t make this form without learning about improving Internet usage.
 So I am going to share my findings.

-Therefore, a protocol to use is upping usage of the “not interested button” in apps like Instagram, LinkedIn, and X.
+Therefore, a protocol to use is increasing the usage of the “not interested button” in apps like Instagram, LinkedIn, and X.

 Helpful Resources